mjf1406/viziers-vault-app/README.md

 ### 2025/10/11

+-   added more names, adjectives, and nouns to the spellbook name generator
+-   added createdAt date and time to spellbook cards
 -   added magic item data with new columns for use in custom urls
 -   added legacy checkbox and source filters to spellbook generation dialog
 -   added settings upsell to settings page when not logged in or on free plan